Vietnamese military ranks and insignia

 The shoulder insignia ranks are in gold shoulder boards in the Ground Forces, Air Force and Navy.

 Border Defense Force's ranks are in dark green shoulder boards with red piping.
 Coast Guard rank and rating insignia are in blue with gold piping.

 Beginning in the 2010s, Navy officers were given gold sleeve insignia following the practice of most international navies, which are worn on the cuff in the full dress with the executive curl.

 Table of ranks

 Officers

 The following are rank insignia of commissioned officers of the People's Army.
 The People's Army of Vietnam is an integrated force, ranks are the same in all services, with an exception of the flag officers of the Navy.

-Warrant officers
+Warrant officer

 The following are the insignia for warrant officers for the army, navy, air force, border guard and coast guard respectively.
+These officers are recruited to specific fields, and do not undertake the same military training as regular officers.

+In addressing them, they are referred to using the rank displayed - e.g. as Major (Thiếu tá), Lieutenant (Trung úy) etc. They do not hold any command authority over regular officers.